-- NHL ice surface dimensions will be provided; - Transition to Para Ice Hockey is considered and provided for in all athlete areas, surfaces, and FOP equipment; - Ice plant is fully operational and sized for Olympic Games operations and use; - HVAC is fully operational and able to meet games requirements for temperature and humidity levels; - Hockey 1 Venue gross seating capacity minimum 18,000 seats, with Hockey 2 gross seating capacity minimum of 5,000 seats; - Seating bowl is code compliant and meets best practice for accessible and amenity seating; - Full venue is available for Olympic and Paralympic use including external compounds, parking, and all ancillary spaces.
-Shared or exclusive use periods to be determined during venue use agreement planning phase; - Venue is located within Stampede Park, secure perimeters, vehicle and pedestrian screening, transport operations, and other amenities and services are provided for within the common domain or by the park; - Lighting levels meet Olympic Games Broadcast requirements, see Appendix A; - Roof structure has the capacity to hold additional loads for show lighting, cameras, flags, look banners and/or dimensional rings, audio, video boards, and score boards; - Toilets are code compliant and meet accessible guidelines and best practice;
+- International ice surface dimensions of 60m x 30m is existing or feasible for expansion; - Ice plant is fully operational and sized for Olympic Games operations and use; - HVAC is fully operational and able to meet games requirements for temperature and humidity levels or is feasible for modification; - Venue gross seating capacity of 15,000 seats; - Seating bowl is code compliant and meets best practice for accessible and amenity seating;

+- Full use of venue is available for Olympic use including external compounds, parking, and all ancillary spaces.
+Shared or exclusive use periods to be determined during venue use agreement planning phase; - Venue is located within Stampede Park, secure perimeters, vehicle and pedestrian screening, transport operations, and other amenities and services are provided for within the common domain or by the park; - Lighting levels meet Olympic Games Broadcast requirements, see Appendix A; - Roof structure has the capacity to hold additional loads for show lighting, cameras, flags, look banners and/or dimensional rings, audio, video boards, and score boards; - Toilets are code compliant and meet all accessible guidelines and best practice; - Concessions are in good working condition with all services operational, code compliant, and accessible; - Venue will require surface upgrades with paint, cleaning, and touch ups to be games ready.